saifullah-10/dinehub-website-client/README.md

 Add New Features In 5/30/2024

-Component name for Payment feature: SetMenu.jsx
+Component name for Set Menu feature: SetMenu.jsx

 - Add a set menu page
 - Now you can order your desire set food items